AdaCore/program_proofs_in_spark/README.md

 All examples in branch `fsf` prove at level 2 (using switch `--level=2`) using SPARK FSF, that you can download directly or through Alire following the instructions on [the README of the SPARK project](https://github.com/AdaCore/spark2014).

-Compare to SPARK Pro 23, the current FSF release does not include yet:
+Compared to SPARK Pro 23, the current FSF release does not include yet:

 - structural loop and subprogram variants